How credibility compounds

 I want to come back to the investor room in Sydney, because the hardest version of the evidence problem isn't hiding from bad numbers.
 It's being in a build phase where the numbers you need simply don't exist yet.

-At Drop Bio Health, we were asking people to believe in a trajectory before we could prove it.
 That's not unusual in early-stage companies, especially in healthcare and biotech where regulatory timelines, clinical validation cycles, and longitudinal data requirements mean the evidence arrives years after the conviction does.

 It is, in my experience, the most genuinely frustrating part of building something new.